digidotcom/xbee-micropython/CONTRIBUTING.md

   and without blank spaces.
 * Each library must include at least the following files inside its directory:
-  * `README.md` This file describes the library functionality and requirements and is used by the **XBee MicroPython plugin for PyCharm** to list the library when creating a new project.
+  * `README.md` This file describes the library functionality and requirements and is used by the **Digi XBee MicroPython PyCharm Plugin** to list the library when creating a new project.
 For that reason, it must have a specific structure with required sections.
 You can copy and modify file [README_TEMPLATE.md](lib/README_TEMPLATE.md) from `lib/` directory for